Sally Hardesty: Appearances

 The character made her cinematic debut in The Texas Chain Saw Massacre on October 11, 1974.
 Created by Kim Henkel and Tobe Hooper, in this film, Sally (Marilyn Burns) is a free-spirited young woman traveling across Texas with her brother Franklin and friends to investigate her grandfather's grave after a series of local grave robberies.
 After visiting the abandoned Hardesty homestead, their friends are murdered by the cannibalistic Leatherface and his sadistic family.
 While searching for them, Leatherface appears and kills Franklin and Sally is pursued and captured.
 Bound at the family's dinner table, she breaks free and escapes.

 Although she does not physically appear in the following two sequels, Sally's aftermath from the first film receives mention in The Texas Chainsaw Massacre 2 (1986), which identifies her as Sally Hardesty-Enright.
 In the opening, the narrator states that Sally describes her traumatic encounter with Leatherface and his family as feeling like she had "broken out of a window in hell" and that she became catatonic after revealing her ordeal to the police.
 In the intro speech for Leatherface: The Texas Chainsaw Massacre III (1990), the narrator states that Sally died in a private health care facility in 1977.
-Burns briefly reprises the role in a non-speaking cameo appearance in Texas Chainsaw Massacre: The Next Generation (1995) as a patient on a gurney.
+Burns briefly reprises the role in a non-speaking cameo appearance in The Return of the Texas Chainsaw Massacre (1995) as a patient on a gurney.
 Written by Henkel, he included Sally to convey "an emotional connection between the Sally character and the Jenny character, a kind of perverse passing of the torch".

 Sally returns in Texas Chainsaw Massacre (2022).
 Olwen Fouéré was recast as Sally following the passing of Burns in 2014.
 It is the first film since the original to feature Sally as a focal point, with her having a five-decade-long vendetta against Leatherface.